All Plants

 Snap Beans

 Crisp, tender green beans that snap cleanly when you bend them — the classic fresh-eating bean.
 Steam, sauté, roast, blanch for salads, or can them for winter.
 An essential garden vegetable.
-Varieties include: Cherokee Wax (yellow bush bean with buttery texture and sweet flavor — great for stir-fries and pickling), Kentucky Wonder (classic pole bean with long stringless pods — excellent for canning, freezing, or fresh), and Blauhilde (French heirloom climber with creamy texture and mild nutty flavor — versatile for soups and salads).
+Varieties may include: Blue Lake, Provider, Contender, and other bush and pole bean selections.
 Growing tips: Direct sow after last frost when soil is at least 60°F. Bush beans produce a concentrated harvest; pole beans produce longer but need a trellis.
 In our Owens Valley climate, beans thrive in the warm soil and actually improve it — they fix nitrogen, enriching the soil for next year's crops.
 Pick frequently to keep plants producing.

 $4.00